MAPS-ExM/MAPS/README.md

 ### 1. Mitochondria outline
 What to do when new data arrives:
-1. Test if the data is similar enough so that the old model just works:
+1. Test if the data is similar enough so that the old model just works.
+Pre-trained models are available [here](https://drive.google.com/drive/folders/1rOUEcnpw_hRCQrZbTtBN4cFgpCq5eGPT?usp=sharing).
     1. Run `NoisyImmunolabelin/Predict_refined_model.py`
     - If yes, perfect, nothing to be done.
     - If no, we have to retrain following the next steps